CaptainXK/IO_comparison/README.md

 # IO_comparison
 Comparsion of normal write, writev and aio write

-buff is a char array in which each element is a char array.
-Write all elemnt to a file and test the IO speeds of different IO tech.
+Test buff is a char array in which each element is a 1M bytes char array.
+Write all elements to a single file and test the IO speeds of different IO tech.

 # Usage